Smao19/Smao19/README.md

 # 👋 Hi, I'm Sebastian Arteaga

-I'm a computer science and math student at Northeastern University passionate about building intelligent, data-driven systems.
-I enjoy working on backend-heavy, performance-optimized applications and love designing modular systems that are easy to test, extend, and deploy.
+I'm a computer science and math student at Northeastern University passionate about building intelligent & data-driven systems, and exploring the applications of machine learning & quantitative techniques in finance.
+My experience lies at the intersection of engineering and research.
+I’m curious about markets, excited by complex problems, and always looking to expand my technical and analytical toolkit.

 ---

 ## 💻 I'm Currently Working On

-- **Three Trios** – Java-based strategy card game
-  → Configurable rulesets, GUI, and AI strategies
-  → Built from scratch with MVC and design patterns (Factory, Builder, Adapter, etc.)

-- **MBTA Transit Analysis** – Boston public transit project
-  → Used K-means clustering, regression, and geospatial data to highlight underserved areas
-  → Developed robust data pipelines and predictive models for urban planning insights

-- **Fynn** – Recently developed an AI-powered financial advisor chatbot
-  → Combines GPT-4 with real-time financial, housing, and banking APIs
-  → Built a secure backend using Flask, Firestore, and Google Cloud
-  *(Currently polishing the project before publishing it)*

 - **Equity Pairs Trading Research & Backtesting System** – Quantitative finance research project
   → Built a **portfolio-level, vectorized backtesting engine** in Python to simulate mean-reversion statistical arbitrage strategies